Forever GI Bill: Benefits, Eligibility, & Changes

 Reserve Components Monthly Housing Allowance

-The VA will prorate your monthly housing allowance under the Post-9/11 GI Bill for members of the reserve components of the armed forces.
-This change will be for those in quarter or semester terms that commence on or after August 1, 2018.
+The VA prorates the monthly housing allowance under the Post-9/11 GI Bill for members of the reserve components of the armed forces.

 More Benefits for Science, Technology, Engineering, and Math (STEM)